-Having a formalized process and a defined charitable purpose in place will also help to create protective boundaries for the celebrity as it relates to messaging declines-or kindly saying "no." Within the celebrity's ecosystem, there should be a point person to receive all such requests and respond.
+Having a formalized process and a defined charitable purpose in place will also help to create protective boundaries for the celebrity as it relates to messaging declines-or kindly saying "no." Within the celebrity's ecosystem, there should be a point person to receive and respond to all such requests.